NotTheDBA/drink-with-me/README.md

 ## Project Intent

-Drink With Me is a sample project built from concept to presentation in a 2-week sprint with a team of 4 developers.
+Drink With Me was originally a sample project built from concept to presentation in a 2-week sprint with a team of 4 developers.
 The project concept was to create a social review and rating application to find where the best mixed drinks are made.

-A demo of the application is hosted <a href="https://shielded-springs-87968.herokuapp.com/">here</a>.
+This fork will serve as a launching point for addressing the issue in the original sprint, and bring the project to completion as I originally envisioned it.

 ## Technology Used
 * HTML5 / CSS